mikeraab/docker001/Participant-Guide.md

 > *Note - the docs for VI are here: [https://www.cs.colostate.edu/helpdocs/vi.html](https://www.cs.colostate.edu/helpdocs/vi.html)*

-Then per section 2, build your Docker image, be sure to include the "." at the end of the command
+Then per section 2, build your Docker image, be sure to include the "." at the end of the command:

 ```
 $ docker build -t docker-whale .
 ```

-Then per section 4, list the images on your host and run the docker-whale image as a container
+Then per section 4, list the images on your host and run the docker-whale image as a container:

 ```
 $ docker images